QUESTIONS ON 'CONFIDENCE'

 Our minds can be incredibly strong.
 If we believe something is true or will happen, there is a high chance that it will.
 Likewise, if we believe that something will or cannot happen, there’s a high chance it will not happen.

-In order to be mentally strong in tennis, your self-belief needs to be rock solid, and, know that faced with problems in a match, you will react positively.
+To be mentally strong in tennis, your self-belief needs to be rock-solid, and you must know that when faced with problems in a match, you will react positively.
 A mind that allows itself to become insecure in matches will most certainly not be confident!

 WHY CAN WE LOSE CONFIDENCE SO EASILY?

 Matches can be a roller coaster of playing with and without confidence.
-Confidence materializes within us whenever we have a run of great points and disappears within seconds after a few errors.
+Confidence materialises within us whenever we have a run of great points and disappears within seconds after a few errors.

 The problem for players, therefore, is in the belief that confidence exists at all.
 We have all bought into the confidence myth and must eliminate it from our minds.